shravanshanmugam/learn-react/react-router-v6/notes.md

 - We check if user is logged-in inside the loader function
 - If user is not logged-in we use `redirect` to take him to the `login` page first
 - This will redirect the user to login even before making API call or rendering the component
+- We can pass `state` as a query param and consume in `login` page using `useSearchParams` hook to show message to user

 ```js
 import { redirect, useLoaderData, useLocation } from "react-router-dom";